A blurry picture of the word side door on a blue background

 Recent Studio Performances

-A man in a suit is playing a piano while another man plays a double bass.
+A man in a yellow shirt is playing drums in a room.

 Watch the full Studio Sessions series here